ifm/developerportal/v1.1.30/_sources/ODS/Recording/ods_data_recording.md.txt

 ### Normal

-These are all non algo-debug data. for example:
+These are all non-algo-debug data. for example:

 - 3D data
 - Amplitude